smerth/graphql-mongo-mysql-tutorial/readme.md

 * 1.11.0 - data persistence with sql.
 * 1.12.0 - update items with mutations.
 * 1.13.0 - delete items with mutations.
+* 1.14.0 - simple query to SQLite DB.